strengejacke/sjPlot/README.md

 ### Citation

 In case you want / have to cite my package, please use `citation('sjPlot')` for citation information.
-Since this package makes heavy use of the [ggplot-package](http://cran.r-project.org/web/packages/ggplot2/index.html), consider citing this package as well.
+Since core functionality of package depends on the [ggplot-package](http://cran.r-project.org/web/packages/ggplot2/index.html), consider citing this package as well.

 ### Changelog of development build 1.8.1-4